UUID Regex Python Validator

 Frequently asked questions

-How can I use the is_valid_uuid function to validate UUIDs in my Python code?+
+Can I use this regex to validate UUIDs in uppercase?+